Skip to main content

 Flood risk assessment

-A Level 1 Strategic Flood Risk Assessment (SFRA) has been produced in accordance with Planning Policy Statement 25.
+An updated Level 1 Strategic Flood Risk Assessment (SFRA) has been produced in accordance with the NPPF requirements.

-The SFRA assess and maps all forms of flood risk from groundwater, surface water, impounded water bodies, sewer, river and tidal sources to use as an evidence base to locate future development primarily in low flood risk areas.
+The SFRA Level 1 assesses and maps all forms of flood risk from groundwater, surface water, impounded water bodies, sewers, river and tidal sources to use as an evidence base to locate future development primarily in low flood risk areas.
 The outputs from the SFRA will also help us to prepare sustainable policies for the long-term management of flood risk.

 Flood risk maps